 Possibly more famously, Surma women, like Mursi women, wear lip plates.
 In her early twenties, an unmarried woman’s lower lip will be pierced and then progressively stretched over the period of a year.
 A clay disc, which has its edge indented like a pulley wheel, is squeezed into the hole in the lip.
 As the lip stretches, a succession of ever-larger discs are forced in until the lip, now a loop, is so long it can sometimes be pulled right over the owner’s head!
 The size of the lip plate determines the bride price with a large one bringing in fifty head of cattle.
 Surma women make the lip plates from clay, colouring them with ochre and charcoal and baking them in a fire.

-We have three full days to explore and photograph the fascinating Surma tribe, making the most of our time in this remote region of Ethiopia.
+We have three full days of our Omo Valley Photography Tour to explore and photograph the fascinating Surma tribe, making the most of our time in this remote region of Ethiopia.

 Another famous component of Surma life is stick fighting, known as Donga.
 We will be exceptionally fortunate to witness such a contest, but our local guide will keep an ear to the ground and with luck, we may be able to attend such an event.
 At a fight, each male contestant is armed with a hardwood pole about six feet long and with a weight of just less than two pounds.